Religions in Japan

 The different perspectives to see the world

-As already said, Buddhism was from India.
 The founder was a prince who dropped nobility, Gautam Siddhartha, from the 5th century BC.
-He challenged a lengthy meditation to fight himself (or demon?) to get enlightenment.
+He challenged a lengthy meditation to fight himself (or a demon?) to get enlightenment.
 After he completed it, he found a religion, Buddhism.
 It quickly got popularized among the citizens.

-The idea for relief from suffering was to accept a change from the past to the future and feel the connection to others (it is a simple briefing.
+The idea of relief from suffering was to accept a change from the past to the future and feel connections to others (it is a simple briefing.
 If you want to know more, click here!).

-Then, the religion went through India, China, Korea, and Japan around the 6th century (one historical theory says it is 538 AD).
+Japan imported this religion around the 6th century (one historical theory says it was 538 AD).

-The Japanese emperor Tenno loved and accepted the idea from overseas.
-Since then, the religion has become one major religion in Japan.
+The Japanese emperor, Tenno, loved and accepted the idea from overseas.
+Since then, Buddhism has become one of the major religions in Japan.

-Additionally, the bells in the temples also came at similar times.
-It was around 562 AC.
+Additionally, the bells in the temples also came at similar times, around 562 AD.
 However, the connection with the religion is vague.

 (Do you want to read some stories from Shintoism?
 Click here!)